luismayta/emacs.d/docs/index.md

-# Welcome to Infrastructure documentation
+# Welcome to emacs.d documentation